-Our BITS program is the flagship outreach of the SMBS.
+Our BITS program is over 20 years old!
+It is the flagship outreach of the SMBS.
 Our main program is a history of the Blues, from its roots in the slave trade and the Mississippi Delta, through its migration to various regions in the U.S. We match local musicians with area schools and other youth-oriented organizations to combine a history of the Blues with a live music performance.
 It is a uniquely American art form that we feel is worthwhile to share with our youth.

-In 2016 alone, we have reached over 1,200 children.
-In March, a four piece band visited Halls Middle School where approximately 1,000 students and teachers attended the performance.
-Please see the article here.
-In June, the Smoky Mountain Blues Society was named Volunteer of the Month by the Boys & Girls Clubs of Tennessee Valley because of their newly formed relationship with the Clubs.
+In June of 2016, the Smoky Mountain Blues Society was named Volunteer of the Month by the Boys & Girls Clubs of Tennessee Valley because of their newly formed relationship with the Clubs.
 The program is free to the schools and organizations, subsidized fully by the SMBS.

 Below is a letter of commendation from a satisfied area teacher:

 Dear Don and the Smoky Mountain Blues Members,